mattijn/topojson/docs/example/settings-tuning.md

 in the range of `0.0001` to `10`.
 Defaults to `False`.

-**Note 1:** The units of `toposimplify` are corresoponding to the input space.
+**Note 1:** The units of `toposimplify` are corresponding to the input space.
 The provided _sensible_ values are for degrees (eg. `epsg:4326`).
 When the projection of your data is in `meters` you might need to test which value should be adopted.

 **Note 2:** This is also supported by chaining.
 Meaning you could first compute the Topology (which can be cost-intensive) and afterwards apply the `toposimplify` on the computed Topology.